PurpShell/purpshell/README.md

   - 🔭 My love for understanding complex systems keeps me fascinated.
   - 📗 I love to learn more and I am open to new technology.
   - ❤️ Support my open source work on GitHub Sponsors, check out my profile [here](https://github.com/sponsors/purpshell).
   - 🧰 I have been tinkering since I was a kid.
-I began programming since I was 11 years old and I learned TypeScript and Node when I was 13.
+I learned how to modify the registry in Windows when I was 8, I began programming since I was 11 years old and I learned TypeScript and Node when I was 13.

 <h2>Programming Languages and Tools (hover for name)</h2>